arlyon/watchy-rs/readme.md

 ## Testing

-This is in progress, based on `hil-test`.
+Testing comes in 2 flavours, the dependency tests (the `crates` folder) and 'hardware-in-loop' tests on the MCU.
+The regular tests work fine, the HIL tests are in progress, based on `hil-test`.

 See https://github.com/esp-rs/esp-hal/tree/main/hil-test